bgohman/portfolio/_portfolio/08_open_todo_api.md

 ## User Stories

-* As the Open Todo API, I want to return JSON representations of users, lists, and items.
+* As the Open Todo API, I want to:
+  * Return JSON representations of users, lists, and items.

-* As a user, I want to authenticate myself from the command line, using a username and password.
+* As a user, I want to:
+  * Authenticate myself from the command line, using a username and password.
-* As a user, I want to create new users, lists, and items from the command line.
+  * Create new users, lists, and items from the command line.
-* As a user, I want to remove users and lists from the command line.
+  * Remove users and lists from the command line.
-* As a user, I want to update list and item attributes from the command line.
+  * Update list and item attributes from the command line.

 ## Conclusion